Phrogz/docubot/README.md

 ## Editing the HTML Templates and Stylesheet
 TODO: _See the files in the `_templates` directory (and the `_root` directory inside it).
 Bone up on your Haml and Ruby skills._

-TODO: _Use `template: foobar` at the top of a page to get it to use another page template.
-(Will always be wrapped in `top.haml`.)_
+TODO: _Sections default to `section.haml`, pages to `page.haml`. _Use `template: foobar` at the top of a page to get it to use another page template.
+All content finishes by being wrapped in `top.haml`._

 ## Using Additional Metadata
 TODO: _Labeled values in the metasection are available as properties of the `page` object made available to templates.
 Use `page.value?` to ask if any value has been defined.
-Use page['non-standard name'] if the name has spaces or hyphens or other non-standard idenfitiers in it._
+Use `page['non-standard name']` if the name has spaces or hyphens or other non-standard idenfitiers in it._

 ## Setting Global Metadata